JetBrains/Qodana/topics/pricing.md

 [//]: # (title: Pricing Model)

 <link-summary>Qodana provides the Community, Ultimate, and Ultimate Plus licenses.
-Read more to study the differences
+You can learn more about the differences
 between them.</link-summary>

 Depending on your needs, you can choose a suitable license described in this table: